ZdrzalikPrzemyslaw/ZdrzalikPrzemyslaw/README.md

 </br>

 ## 🏆 Achievements
-- 2nd place in europe in [Credit Suisse Global Coding Challenge](https://www.credit-suisse.com/pwp/hr/en/codingchallenge/#/)
+- 2nd place in europe in [Credit Suisse Global Coding Challenge 2020](https://www.credit-suisse.com/pwp/hr/en/codingchallenge/#/)
   - [Solutions](https://github.com/ZdrzalikPrzemyslaw/2020-Credit-Suisse-Global-Coding-Challenge)
 - 2nd place in the college competition named as [‘The designing of mobile applications’](https://p.lodz.pl/arch/pl/studenci-pl-zaprojektowali-mobilne-aplikacje) organized by Lodz University of Technology with cooperation of such firms as TomTom and Cybercom Poland.
   - [Prepared Application](https://github.com/ZdrzalikPrzemyslaw/Self-Diagnosis)